sylm87/TokTok/README.md

 # TokTok
 Script to finding hidden virtualhost (after DNS gathering), protected with WAFs such as Cloudflare, Akamai, Incapsula and wrong config in the original server.

-1.- Enumerate domains and subdomains of the enterprise
+1.- Enumerate domains and subdomains of the enterprise (with other tools like dnsenum, fierce, etc.)

 2.- Save the ip addresses found in a file